 Since he is a magic dealing hero, selecting Mage Emblem is your best bet.
 Adding to the movement speed he gets from his first skill, Malefic Terror, Agility will boost you even more.

-In the second row, Magic Observation for the added penetration, or Contract for Lifesteal both work well with his kit.
+In the second row, put in points into Observation for the added penetration, or Contract for Lifesteal, both of which work well with his kit.

 Since Phoveus needs to be in the thick of the action, constantly trading and using his skills, Magic Worship is the best choice out of the three in the last row.